 If you are a rich person who is just building a mansion for prestige, you are simply wasting a lot of energy that could have been put to better use.
 The process of extraction of building materials from their natural state is not environmental friendly.
 It involves excavation that destroys scenery and manufacturing processes whose emissions negatively impact the ecosystem.
 You don’t really have to own house that you barely utilize at your every travel destination.

 For the love of the environment, sleep in a hotel prestigious enough to carter for your needs.
 You don’t have to overstretch the major natural resources in the environment.
 If you have to construct a house, engage environmental experts who will advice you on green construction designs.
+For example, you may use a wooden gate, instead of a metal gate to protect your residential property.

 Most rich peoples homes are never complete without recreational amenities such as swimming pools, water porches and hot water tubs.
 Such amenities waste a lot of water and land.
 For most of them, you need a continuous flow of water in and out of the reservoir.
 Many rich people have no contingency on how to minimize water wastage by recycling because they simply don’t care.